 Storage requests can be configured at role or group level, for one or more of the persistent volumes as follows:

 nodes: roleGroups: default: config: resources: storage: flowfileRepo: capacity: 12Gi provenanceRepo: capacity: 12Gi databaseRepo: capacity: 12Gi contentRepo: capacity: 12Gi stateRepo: capacity: 12Gi

-In the above example, all ZooKeeper nodes in the default group will store data (the location of the property
+In the above example, all nodes in the default group will request

 Stackable operators handle resource requests in a sligtly different manner than Kubernetes.
 Resource requests are defined on role or group level.
 See Roles and role groups for details on these concepts.
 On a role level this means that e.g. all workers will use the same resource requests and limits.
 This can be further specified on role group level (which takes priority to the role level) to apply different resources.